nondejus/qbitcoind/README.md

-qbitcoind is a kdb+ wrapper library designed to perform JSON-RPC calls against a bitcoind client.
-Library can be used to extract block and transaction info.

 # qbitcoind
 qbitcoind is a kdb+ wrapper library designed to interact with the Bitcoin blockchain via a bitcoin core node (*bitcoind*) REST APIs.